Leeft/Star-Citizen-WebGL-Map/README.md

 You *need* a webbrowser with WebGL support to use this map (any recent Firefox or Chrome, or Internet Explorer 11+ will do), and your graphics card must be supported.
-It has been verified to work on the first Nexus 7 tablet (with Firefox for Android, Chrome didn't work; other browsers not tested) but should work in any functional WebGL environment.
+It has been verified to work on the first Nexus 7 tablet (with Firefox for Android, Chrome didn't work at the time; other browsers not tested) but should work in any functional WebGL environment.
 Performance may vary however.

 The latest "official releases" are currently available at http://leeft.eu/starcitizen/ until the website with the database is ready for